helloncanella/useAppState/README.md

   variables: { category: "to-be-done" }
 })

-setList([
-  ...list,
-  {
+const todo = {
   id: "1234",
   description: "Take the cat to the vet 🐱 🏥‍ ",
-    timestamp: new Date().getTime(),
   __typename: "Item"
 }

-])
+setList([...(list || []), todo])
 ```

 ## Under the hood

-Internally `useAppState` uses the hook `useQuery`, [released](https://blog.apollographql.com/apollo-client-now-with-react-hooks-676d116eeae2) in August, 2019, to reactively get the query's state.
-At same time, a call to `client.writeQuery` is wrapped by its setter .
+Internally `useAppState` uses the hook `useQuery`, [released](https://blog.apollographql.com/apollo-client-now-with-react-hooks-676d116eeae2) in August 2019, to reactively get the query's state.
+At the same time, a call to `client.writeQuery` is wrapped by its setter.

 As long as we are only interested in the cache manipulation, the `useQuery`'s options parameter `fetchPolicy` receives the value `cache-only`.

-The source code involves one file with few lines and it is available [here](https://github.com/helloncanella/useAppState/blob/master/src/useAppState.js).
+The source code involves one file with few lines, and it is available [here](https://github.com/helloncanella/useAppState/blob/master/src/useAppState.js).

 ## Installation

-### 1. "I have an apollo project setup"
+### 1. "I have an apollo project setup."

 - Install `useAppState` and `@apollo/react-hooks`.